Kathleen Cody (actress): Theatre

-Television appearances
+Television

-In 1965, Cody started her daytime television career with regular long running parts on the CBS daytime soap operas The Edge of Night as Laurie Ann Karr, As the World Turns as Sally Graham, and The Secret Storm as Cecilia, before becoming a regular cast member of the ABC gothic soap opera, Dark Shadows.
-She also appeared in the first episode of the Peter Falk TV Series, The Trials of O'Brien, titled "Over Defense Is Out".
+In 1965, Cody started her daytime television career with regular long running parts on the CBS daytime soap operas The Edge of Night as Laurie Ann Karr, As the World Turns as Sally Graham, and The Secret Storm as Cecilia, before becoming a regular cast member of the ABC gothic soap opera Dark Shadows.
+She also appeared in the first episode of the Peter Falk series, The Trials of O'Brien, titled "Over Defense Is Out".
 She made special appearances on the Jackie Gleason Show, Perry Como Show, Jan Murray Show, and The Bell Telephone Hour Christmas Special with Florence Henderson.

 In 1967, Cody was cast as Betty Parris, in David Susskind's television production of Arthur Miller's The Crucible, which starred George C. Scott, Melvyn Douglas, Colleen Dewhurst, and Tuesday Weld.
-In 1967, the show was nominated for, and won three Emmy Awards for Best Actor George C. Scott, Best Actress Colleen Dewhurst, and Best Director Alex Segal.
+In 1967, the show was nominated for, and won three Emmy Awards, including the Primetime Emmy Award for Outstanding Single Performance by an Actor in a Leading Role in a Drama for Scott, Outstanding Single Performance by an Actress in a Leading Role in a Drama for Dewhurst, and Outstanding Directorial Achievement in Drama for Alex Segal at the 20th Primetime Emmy Awards.

-Upon completion of The Crucible, Cody was cast in a PBS special, the novelist and playwright, Colette's 1922 play, My Mother's House (originally entitled La Maison de Claudine), starring Dewhurst.
+Upon completion of The Crucible, Cody was cast in an episode of the PBS anthology series NET Playhouse.
+The episode was an adaptation of novelist and playwright, Colette's 1922 play, My Mother's House (originally entitled La Maison de Claudine), starring Dewhurst.
 The play was written as an homage to Colette's mother, Adèle Eugénie Sidonie "Sido" Colette.
 The story follows Colette as she reminisces about her childhood and her relationship with her mother.
 Cody portrayed the playwright, Colette, from adolescence up through the author's teenage years.
-In 1968, the show was nominated for three Emmy Awards.